 Iraq Humanitarian Fund (IHF)

-The Iraq Humanitarian Fund (IHF) (formerly Iraq Humanitarian Pooled Fund) is a pooled fund led by the Humanitarian Coordinator (HC) and managed by OCHA.
-Established in June 2015, the IHF quickly became one of the largest country-based pooled funds (CBPFs) in the world.
-The Fund supports humanitarian partners respond to the complex and dynamic crisis in Iraq, including through direct funding to national frontline responders.
+The Iraq Humanitarian Fund (IHF) (IHF, formerly known as the Iraq Humanitarian Pooled Fund) is a pooled fund led by the Humanitarian Coordinator (HC) and managed by OCHA.
+Established in June 2015, the IHF quickly became one of the world’s largest country-based pooled funds (CBPFs).
+The fund supports humanitarian partners responding to the complex and dynamic crisis in Iraq, including through direct funding to national front-line responders.

 The objectives of the IHF are to:

-- Strengthen coordination and leadership primarily through the function of the HC and by leveraging the cluster system;
+- Strengthen coordination and leadership primarily through the HC function and by leveraging the cluster system.

-- Improve the relevance and coherence of humanitarian response by strategically funding priorities as identified under the HRP; and
+- Improve the relevance and coherence of humanitarian response by strategically funding priorities as identified under the Humanitarian Response Plan (HRP).

 - Expand the delivery of assistance in hard-to-reach areas by partnering with national and international NGOs.